 Jackson, N. J. and Buining F. 2010 Enriching Problem-based Learning through Design Thinking.
 In Barrett, T. and Moore, S. (eds) (2010) New approaches to problem-based learning: revitalising your practice in higher education London: Routledge

-Director Lifewide Education Community Interest Company
+Founder Lifewide Education Community Interest Company

 Research into strategic change and organisational innovation